MannyToledoC/QicFix-Testing/README.md

 Testing is located in src->TestCases

-Each of us need to do 3 test cases for 4 methods in either DatastoreFascade.java or ServiceLogic.java and 6 systems cases for 2 use cases
+Each of us need to do 3 unit test cases for 4 methods in either DatastoreFascade.java or ServiceLogic.java and 6 systems test cases for 2 use cases